 2) Check your IP Address for a Firewall Block

 All of our Web Hosting packages include our exclusive Security Shield to protect your website from malicious attacks.
 While it's designed to keep the bad guys out, sometimes false-positive blocks happen when you accidentally enter an incorrect password multiple times.
 Most of the time this happens when attempting to login to cPanel or an email account.

-If our Network Status page is reporting up, but your website is not loading, go to our IP Unblock Page in our Client Portal, and check your IP for a block and remove it.
+If our Network Status page is reporting up, but your website is not loading, go to our IP Unblock Page in our Client Area, and check your IP for a block and remove it.
 This page will automatically detect your current IP; all you have to do is click the Check for IP Block and Remove button.